Queatz/snappy-api/README.md

 Village provides a public API.
 You can use this to embed real-time, relevant information into your website.
 For example, if you host an acting workshop, it may be useful to your visitors to contain a real-time list of nearby actors embedded in your site.

-You need an account to use the API, and then can use the auth token generated to make additional requests.
+You need a Village account to use the API, and then can use the auth token generated to make additional requests.

 All dates are described as strings and in the following format: `"June 30, 2009 7:03:47 AM PDT"`